andrewkatsumisloan/andrewksloan/README.md

-Currently working as a Software Engineer at Tax Foundation
+Currently working as a Software Engineer at Tax Foundation.

+The best way to reach me is via email: andrewkatsumisloan@gmail.com